Consort Chen (Sui dynasty): Background

-The year Princess Ningyuan was born, Northern Qi, at whose expense Emperor Xuan had expanded Chen, fell to Northern Zhou.
-Cornered, Chen lost many of the gains that it had made from its conquest of Northern Qi territory.
+The year Princess Ningyuan was born, Northern Qi – at whose expense Emperor Xuan had expanded the Chen – fell to the Northern Zhou.
+Cornered, the Chen lost many of the gains that it had made from its conquest of Northern Qi territory.

 In 582, when Princess Ningyuan was five, Emperor Xuan died, and the throne was inherited by Princess Ningyuan's older half-brother Chen Shubao, who was an incompetent ruler.
 On 10 February 589, Chen Shubao surrendered to Emperor Wen of Sui, ending the Chen Dynasty.
-Chen Shubao and his household (which presumably included Princess Ningyuan) were then escorted to the Sui capital.
+Chen Shubao and his household (which presumably included Princess Ningyuan) were then escorted to the Sui capital Chang'an.

 As Imperial Consort

-After the fall of the Chen Dynasty, Princess Ningyuan was honored as Lady Xuanhua (宣華夫人).
+After the fall of the Chen dynasty, Princess Ningyuan was honored as Lady Xuanhua (宣華夫人).
 She became a consort of Emperor Wen, but he never had relations with her when Empress Dugu was alive.
 After Empress Dugu's death, Emperor Wen favored Consort Chen and another concubine, Consort Cai.

 In 604, Emperor Wen resided at Renshou Palace at the advice of his officials.
 He was accompanied by Consort Chen and Consort Cai, and his son Yang Guang.
 Emperor Wen was sick and frail, and Yang Guang seized the opportunity to sleep with Consort Chen.
-Consort Chen reported the incident to Emperor Wen, who was angered and sought to replace Yang Guang as the crown prince with Yang Yong.
+Consort Chen reported the rape incident to Emperor Wen, who was angered and sought to replace Yang Guang as the crown prince with formerly deposed Yang Yong.
 Yang Guang found out and decided to kill Emperor Wen with the assistance of an official named Yang Su.
 After Emperor Wen's death, Yang Guang took Consort Chen as one of his concubines, along with Consort Cai.

 The Sui dynasty was short-lived and destroyed by the Tang dynasty.